 Working so closely with these ladies is a beautiful and humbling experience, each cow has a very individual personality.
 Getting to know them and build trust is one of the corner stones to this business.
 Running such a small herd also means that the individual characteristics of each cow’s milk is very noticeable in the flavour.
 Cow’s are named by family lines so in future years it’s easy to recognise who is related to who.

 Olive is a classic Jersey.
 Born and raised on the corner of Danns rd, daughter of the infertile Daisy, she will be the start of the Edible tree family line.
-Six years old and calving with her second calf Dec 2020.
-A very good milker who held condition after calving and held her milk volumn right through for 15 months, shes my dream jersey.
+Eight years old Olive hasn’t had a very successful calving history.
+When I can get her in milk she’s a very good milker who held condition after calving and held her milk volume right through for 15 months, shes my dream jersey, once milking.
 A very rich yellow milk which sometimes you could mistake for straight cream.
 Olive is very cheeky, she loves to steal food and sneak into areas she shouldn’t.
 She’s known as Boomba as she can get quite fat.
 Currently Olive is dominated by Quartz and Iggy.
 Olive has a very husky jazz moo.
+After being absent from the milking herd for 2 years she is currently confirmed pregnant and due to rejoin the herd in Sept 2022.

-Joyce arrived August 2019 and has been a complete no fuse cow to work with, even if she is a grumpy old bag.
-Joyce is the beginning of the Buffy line.
-She’s a 10 year old Illawara dairy shorthorn who came from a certified organic dairy nearby.
-True to her breed she had an easy calving with Rupert and once she understood that her milking routine would now happen in a mobile parlour in the paddock she has been a dream to work with, often putting herself back in the stall after milking if I leave the gate open.
+Joyce arrived August 2019 and has been a complete no fuss cow to work with, even if she is a grumpy old bag.
+Joyce is the beginning of the Buffy line, mother of Rupert, Willow and Clem.
+She’s a 12 year old Illawara dairy shorthorn who came from a certified organic dairy nearby.
+True to her breed, her three calving’s with me have all been a very straightforward.
+She loves the routine of milking and will often putting herself back in the stall after milking if I leave the gate open.
 Her breed combined with her age means her milk is very complex and savory.
-Joyce is due to calve Jan 2021.
 Joyce doesn’t moo, she yells.

 Luna arrived from Guildford in 2019 as an 18 month pure A2 jersey heifer.
-Shortly after her arrival, we got her in calf to Satellite and she had Stella in October 2019 continuing the Astronomy line.
-Both Luna and Stella are a little mad, with a quirky energy, but very affectionate.
-When Luna arrived she’d had very little person contact and I couldn’t touch her, she now is the first cow to come to you for a scratch and comes to her name for milking.
-They both love a head and brisket scratch, are darker colouring in winter and have a very dainty build.
+In Oct 2019 she calved with Stella and Pluto in May 2021, continuing the Astronomy line.
+Stella made it to be a beautiful 18 month old heifer, the spitting image of her mother who tragically died following a date with the bull.
+Luna is a little mad, quirky energy, but very affectionate.
+When she arrived she’d had very little human contact and I couldn’t touch her, she now is the first cow to come to you for a scratch and comes to her name for milking.
+She has darker colouring in winter and a very dainty build.
 Luna had milk fever after calving and serve edema which led to her losing the use of one quarter of her udder.
-She has made an incredible recovery and is my best producer, per quarter, now with a classic rich and creamy jersey milk.
-Luna will probably remain my most vulnerable cow around calving and is due in May 2021 to a Dairy Shorthorn bull to breed more resilience into her line.
-Stella will be the next to join the milkers and we intend to breed her mid 2021
+She has made an incredible recovery and produces a classic rich and creamy jersey milk.
+Luna will probably remain my most vulnerable cow around calving.

-Quartz also came from Guildford in 2019 as an 18 month old pure dairy shorthorn heifer.
+Quartz also came from Guildford in 2019 as an 18 month old pure Dairy Shorthorn heifer.
 We chose the mineral line as her registered breeding line was Molly and we made a very loose connection to molybdenum.
-She had a straight forward calving with Onxy December 2019.
+She had a straight forward calving with Onxy December 2019 then Selenite in May 2021 (Selenite will join the milking herd in late 2023).
 Quartz wouldn’t let me near her when she arrived and prior to calving I didn’t know how I would ever tame this cow.
-Both her and Onxy have a very different energy to the rest, she often does her own thing, can be a little vague and get left behind a bit.
+Quartz has a very different energy to the rest of the herd, she often does her own thing, can be a little vague and get left behind a bit.
 She has a very gentle soft nature and loves a good butt scratch.
-At times she has come into milking by calling her name, currently she just looks up and decides not to, but is easily lead in.
 Her breed and age makes her milk very simple, clean and savory.
 Quartz can get picked on a lot however she dominates Olive so theirs always someone to steal from.
+Unfortunately Quartz has what’s knows as corkscrew feet at the front and we have to regularly trim them to avoid her getting lame.

 Iggy was the first calf I had on the property, born to Berta with a dairy shorthorn sire.
 A combination of following the singer line and my fathers nickname being IG.
 Iggy was a teenage tart who broke in with the neighbours bull, twice!
-Iggy has been my first experience of working with an animal I raised and it’s definitely paid off, although she has the attitude of a spoilt brat at times.
+She has been my first experience of working with an animal I raised and it’s definitely paid off, although she has the attitude of a spoilt brat and throws her weight around.
 As a human she is great to work with however she abuses her power within the herd, only being dominated by her mother.
-She maintained awesome condition after a very easy calving and has been a good milker, having clean, simple and savory milk.
+She maintained awesome condition after a very easy calving or Patti then Marianne and has been a good milker, having clean, simple and savory milk.
+Thankfully I finally have Iggy in calf to a bull of my choosing, due Sept 2022.
+Iggy has the understanding that I put fences up to restrict other animals from spaces, not her.

-Ginger arrived mid 2020, a five year old Certified Organic Illawara dairy shorthorn.
+Ginger arrived mid 2020, as a five year old Certified Organic Illawara dairy shorthorn.
 Finally I have a roan shorthorn and she even has a love heart on her schnoz!
-Ginger is most definitely the sweetest cow to walk the earth but needs some lessons in holding her own.
-She went down hard with milk fever after having twins; Monte and Carlo, it was touch and go but she pulled through and has been a beautiful milker since, with a large volume of savory shorthorn milk.
+Ginger is most definitely the sweetest cow to walk the earth.
+She went down hard with milk fever after having twins; Monte and Carlo, it was touch and go but she pulled through and is a beautiful milker who holds her milk production well for over 12 months, with a large volume of savory shorthorn milk.
 Ginger is the biscuit line.
+She went down again the next calving with Kingston but an I was prepared for it things were only rough for 10 min.

 Norma Jean was our adopted jersey calf who Berta raised along side Iggy.
 Marilyn Monroe was also adopted and while she did sing she mainly acted so Norma will split off into a film star line.
 She arrived as a 24hr old angel who has certainly learnt to hold her own.
-Norma calved with Doris in Oct 2020 and has been a dream to work with producing beautiful sweet milk and being very easy to train; not a single kick, poo or wee in the milking parlour!
+Norma calved with Doris in Oct 2020 and Bette in Jan 2022.
+She has been a dream to work with producing beautiful sweet milk and being very easy to train; not a single kick, poo or wee in the milking parlour!
+However her an Iggy are the two naughty sisters; escaping, getting there heads into everything.

 Sellar Farmhouse Creamery holds a lease at the foothills of Leanganook just outside of Harcourt, 9km from Castlemaine, Victoria.
 Harcourt was once the premier apple growing region in Australia and continues to have a large orchard industry, requiring the recently upgraded irrigation system.